fiznool/blog-hugo/content/about/index.md

 ### [SWmobile](http://meetup.com/swmobile)

-Co-founder and organiser of SWmobile, a mobile-focused tech group based in the South West.
+Co-founder of SWmobile, a mobile-focused tech group based in the South West.

 The group meets every 6-8 weeks to discuss mobile design and development.
 We have held a number of meetups in Bristol and Bath, which are well attended and liked.
 We attract speakers and sponsors from around the UK and overseas, and plan to grow the group further in the South West.